denisCabrera/secure-serverless-message-board/README.md

 # Secure Serverless Message Board (AWS)

 This project showcases a secure, serverless REST API built using core AWS services with a strong emphasis on identity, monitoring, logging, and protection against common web threats.
-It was created in a Pluralsight AWS sandbox environment for hands-on practice and cloud security portfolio development.
+It was created in an AWS sandbox environment for hands-on practice and cloud security portfolio development.

 ---